girOly/sav-r/docs/user_stories.md

 Feature: Monthly Expenses

-## Input budget targets  (MVP)

-Front-end Requirement: Budget target input

-User Experience Implementation: Input Field, Cancel Button, Confirm Button

-Back-end Implementation: Budget Database

-Feature: Budget Targets

-## Input savings plan for leftover allocated resources (Stretch)
+## User should be able to create a savings plan for a predetermined goal (Stretch)

+As a User i want to be able to personalize a savings plan to take advantage of my left over funds from my Budget

 Front-end Requirement: TBD